Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Apr.
 8 New York City Independent Sunk - See "Final Fate" below

-In Jan.-1941 we find her in Convoy SLS 61, departing Freetown on Jan.
-1, arriving Liverpool on the 26th.
-In May that same year she's listed, together with Atle Jarl, Rolf Jarl and Storanger, in Convoy OG 62, which left Liverpool on May 15 and had Gibraltar as its destination.
+In Jan.-1941 we find her, with a cargo of iron, in Convoy SLS 61, departing Freetown on Jan.
+1, arriving Liverpool on the 26th; Chr.
+Knudsen stopped at Oban that day, later proceeding to Methil Roads and Immingham - see Voyage Record.
+According to Page 1, she left Immingham on March 3 in order to go to Table Bay, but returned and did not leave again until May 9.
+She's later listed, together with Atle Jarl, Rolf Jarl and Storanger, in Convoy OG 62, which originated in Liverpool on May 15 and had Gibraltar as its destination.
 Chr.
-Knudsen, however, was bound for Three Rivers, where she arrived independently on May 31, having detached from the convoy on May 20.
-This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all OG convoys
+Knudsen, however, was bound for Three Rivers, where she arrived independently on May 31, having detached from the convoy on May 20, according to A. Hague (she had started out from Oban on May 16).
+This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named on the page listing ships in all OG convoys.

-She later joined the eastbound Convoy SC 36, cargo of wheat, station 22.
-This convoy, which departed Sydney, C.B. on July 1-1941 and arrived Liverpool on the 19th, is not available among the SC convoys included on my own website, but I've linked directly to in the table above, and as can be seen the Norwegian Berto (returned), Bjerka, Bollsta, Don, Einvik, Loke, N. T. Nielsen Alonso, Rena, and Rym are also listed.
-The following month she made a voyage to Freetown with Convoy OS 4, originating in Liverpool on Aug.
+On June 6 she sailed to Halifax, then proceeded to Sydney, C.B. in order to join the eastbound Convoy SC 36 on July 1, cargo of wheat, station 22.
+This convoy is not yet available among the SC convoys included on my website, but will be added - A. Hague's listing can be found at ships in all SC convoys.
+The Norwegian Berto (returned), Bjerka, Bollsta, Don, Einvik, Loke, N. T. Nielsen Alonso, Rena and Rym are also listed.
+Chr.
+Knudsen arrived Hull, via Loch Ewe and Methil Roads, on July 23.
+The following month, she made a voyage to Freetown with Convoy OS 4, originating in Liverpool on Aug.
 23. This is the convoy in which Segundo was sunk, follow link for details.
-Beth, Elg, and Ingria are also said to have taken part in OS 4.
+Beth, Elg and Ingria are also named; ref. link in the table above.
+OS 4 arrived Freetown on Sept.
+11. Chr.
+Knudsen had started out from Oban on Aug.
+24 and Page 2 gives her arrival Freetown as Sept.
+14. Her final destination is given as Table Bay, where she arrived Oct.
+4.

 Final Fate - 1942:

 Chr.
 Knudsen departed New York again alone on Apr.
 8-1942 for Cape Town with general cargo and Nitrate.
-Assumed torpedoed and sunk on or around April 10-1942, possibly by U-85 (Greger).
+Assumed torpedoed and sunk on or around April 10, possibly by U-85 (Greger).
 This U-boat was in turn sunk with all her men by USS Roper on April 14, which is one of the reasons why there has been such uncertainty over the loss of Chr.
-Knudsen. - This was the first U-boat not to return safely from Operation Paukenschlag.
+Knudsen.
+This was the first U-boat that did not return safely from Operation Paukenschlag.

 Klaue's own father could easily have become a victim himself, having been picked by Greger as crew for U-85, but when he arrived Kiel to join the boat, it had already departed for Horten.